KDE/krita-ci-utilities/microsoft-store/README.md

 **Warning:** The output can contain confidential information, e.g. if you have provided test credentials in the notes for submission.

+To prepare a new submission without committing it use the `--skip-commit` option.
+This allows you to have a final look at the submission in the Partner Center before you commit it from there.

 The script updates the information of the last published submission with the information found in the AppStream data of the app (including translations).
 The Store ID is extracted from the Microsoft Store URL of the app which is